simplyKarthic/git-commands/README.txt

-create a new empty repo on github.com to set a link for repositary =  git remote add origin "repo link" to check all the remote repo = git remote -v to push into repo =  git push -u orgin master.
+create a new empty repo on github.com to set a link for repositary =  git remote add origin "repo link" to check all the remote repo = git remote -v to push into repo =  git push -u orgin master

 #cloning a file and uploading it again
 go to a representive folder and do gitbash here.